Supported by the Kent County Ready by Five Millage

 The COVID-19 crisis brought much of Michigan to a halt at the same time organizations across Kent County were ramping up their services for families …

-The Ready by Five Early Childhood Millage provides funding for a wide range of early childhood programs in Kent County, including but not limited to, home visiting, developmental screenings, play and learn groups, and navigation support to help families access the help they need.
+The Ready by Five Early Childhood Millage provides funding for a wide range of early childhood programs in Kent County.

 The Ready by Five Early Childhood Millage provides dedicated and sustainable funding for programs that improve the health, school readiness, and well-being of children under age five.
 The organizations below are the first Ready by Five millage recipients.
 Here is a list of the entire Ready by Five Provider Network.